Boating Officer – South Georgia

 - Assist with revising boating procedures and risk assessments as required by the Station Operations Manager.

-- Assist in general station rotas including cooking/cleaning as required by the Station Leader.
+- Assist in general station rotas including cooking, cleaning, station watch rounds, as required by the Station Leader.

 As part of our commitment to equality, diversity and inclusion and promoting equality in careers in science, we hold an Athena SWAN Bronze Award and have an active Equality, Diversity and Inclusion programme of activity.
 We welcome applications from all sections of the community.
 People from ethnic minorities and disabled people are currently under-represented and their applications are particularly welcome.